 We have expertise in anaerobic digestion, bioaugmentation and fermentation technology, biomethanation through CO2 fixation, reduction of greenhouse gas emission and alternative treatment of wastewater combining fuel/algae production.
 Our specific interest is the integration of fermentation and anaerobic digestion for complete utilization of waste carbon sources with the objective of minimizing environmental impact while enabling cost effective solutions.

-All technologies are assessed focusing on economically and environmental feasibility.
+All technologies are assessed focusing on economic and environmental feasibility.